CosmoStat/Tutorials/presentation_tips.md

 This is the part where you have to first capture attention.

 - Explain in one sentence what your talk is about and what you are aiming at
-- What is the problematic you want to address?
+- What is the problem you want to address?
 - What is the state of the art?
 - Introduce characters (main keywords, topic)

 ❌Try to avoid very long sentences: you need to capture the attention now, not at the end of 100 words.

-❌Avoid unnecessary citations (usually it's more interesting to know what *you* think that what someone else said, who knows when and who knows in which context).
+❌Avoid unnecessary citations (usually it's more interesting to know what *you* think than what someone else said, who knows when and who knows in which context).

 #### Development and build-up